midhunkalarikkal/FullDomain/Notes/js.md

 `Super keyword`
 ----------------
-In a derived class constructor, super() is used to call the constructor of the parent class.
+In a derived class constructor, super() keyword is used to call the constructor of the parent class.
 This is necessary when the child class has its own constructor, and you want to ensure that the initialization code in the parent class's constructor is also executed.

-it is used inside the child class's constructor

-it is also used in the child class's method to invoke the parent class method
+it is used inside the child class's constructor it is also used in the child class's method to invoke the parent class method

 super.parentclassmethodname()